 10 Steps for Incident Management and Business Continuity in 2021

-The pandemic epitomized what an unforeseen circumstance means.
+The pandemic epitomized what an unforeseen circumstance means and highlighted the importance of incident management and business continuity.
 It was elusive.
 Its arrival wreaked more havoc that not even the experts could have forecasted.
 It took and continues to take a toll on individuals of all ages.
 It has disrupted families.
 Many businesses have taken a massive financial hit as a result of it.

 Businesses with a robust business continuity plan would have avoided some of the pandemic's adverse effects.
 No doubt, the pandemic tested your business emergency management protocols and continues to.